 Secondly, you can’t play all 16 guys on your roster at the same time.
 You have “x” number of starters and the rest of your players ride your bench until you break glass in the case of emergency.

 We don’t believe in socialism.
-We’re a capitalistic fantasy football organization, so we’re going to give more money to the wealthy (the starters) and take away some from the poor (the reserves).
+We’re a capitalistic fantasy football organization, so we’re going to give more money to the wealthy (the starters) and take away some from the poor (the reserves) — because, let’s face it: the starters work harder, play better, and bring more success to the organization.

 But how much?